chauhanr/linux-system-programming/file-sys/file-attributes.md

   to list is using ls command.
 * to add and remove files in a directory we need execute and write permissions both.

+#### set-user-ID, set-group-ID, sticky bit
+The set user id and set group id bits are used to create previledged programs. set-group-id also helps in controlling group ownership of new files and enable mandatory locking of file.

+The sticky bit has some historical significance.
+During the earlier versions of UNIX for system files that were run frequently this sticky flags were set for file to be kept in swap space so that the file could be loaded faster in consequent uses (this use is now obsolete as the memory management has become better.

+The sticky bit is still used but it uses is more on the directory.
+When this bit is set on the directory it stands for restrictive deletion where an unpreviledged user can only modify the file that he/she has access to or has created.
+This is a setting that has been done on the tmp folder in Linux.

+The sticky bit can be set using the chmod command i.e.  chmod +t.

+#### Process file mode creation mask (umask)
+When a new file or directory is created the premissions are carried from the mode that is passed to the command or the premission the process has based on the shell or process that spawns it.
+This however is changed is the file creation mode called umask is set.
+The umask defines the permission bit that must be switched off when the files or directories are craeted by the process.
+The umask is a process level attribute.

+so for example of the umask is set at 022 (----w--w-) will mask the permission on the file to ensure that the group and other users do not have write permissions.